Click on the Main Categories above to start your adventure.

 transactional model of stress suggests that anxiety occurs when an individual

-believes that they do not have the ability to handle the demands of a situation
+believes that they do not have the ability to handle the demands of a

-related to low levels of confidence (Abel et al 1990).
+anxiety are related to low levels of confidence (Abel et al 1990).
 Mastery of task and anxiety are related.
 Research has found that if the

-task is simple or well learned so that the correct responses are dominant, then
+task is simple or well learned so that the correct responses are dominant,

-poorly learned tasks.
+the performance of poorly learned tasks.

 Picard (1999) states that